cloud-elements/hykes-provision/README.md

 ```

 > __PROTIPS:__
-* Ensure Tugboat and/or the AWS CLI are initialized themselves before issuing any core commands.
+* Ensure Tugboat and/or the AWS CLI are initialized themselves before issuing any commands.
 * `dns-provider` defaults to `hosts` when not explicitly provided.
 * `specs` defaults to `medium` when not explicitly provided.
 * All commands prompt for required arguments which were not provided via options or arguments.
 This